lizaodawn/IMMARKUS-wiki-clone/01-Uploading-Images.md

 **Figure 1.** The IMMARKUS Main Page [immarkus.xmarkus.org](https://immarkus.xmarkus.org/).

-* If you have already used IMMARKUS, the folder with which you last worked will be shown next to **Open New Folder** (e.g., in figure 1 "workshop cases")
+* If you have already used IMMARKUS, the folder with which you last worked will be shown next to **Open New Folder** (in Figure 1 above, the folder "workshop cases")

 4. You will see a popup window saying "Let site edit files?"
 Click **Edit files** to allow IMMARKUS to edit the files in the selected folder.